 Gusto has a helpful feature that automatically deducts employee garnishments once you set up the details in the system.
 The payroll software sends payments to the designated authority in all states except for South Carolina.

 However, with more than 70% of our emerging workforce graduating with student loans, the best way to prevent having to deal with garnishments is providing student loan repayment as an employee benefit.
-Being proactive and partnering with Future Fuel to crush your employees’ student debt creates a sense of gratitude from employees towards you and your company — which leads to higher loyalty and engagement.
+Being proactive and partnering with Future Fuel to crush your employees’ student debt creates a sense of gratitude from employees towards you and your — which leads to higher loyalty and engagement.

 December and January are busy months for every human resources department, so automating this time-consuming task is an always-appreciated help.